Tractability Frontier of Data Complexity in Team Semantics: Dependence and independence logics

 \subsection{The case of quantifier-free formulas}

 In this section we consider the complexity of model-checking for quantifier-free formulas of dependence and independence logic.
 For dependence logic the problem has already been essentially settled in \cite{kontinenj13}.
-The following theorems delineate a clear barrier between tractability and intractability for quantifier-free dependence logic formulas. \begin{theorem}[\cite{kontinenj13}] The model checking problem for formula $\dep(x,y)\vee \dep(z,v)$ is $\nl$-complete.
-More generally, the model-checking for $\varphi \vee \psi$ where $\varphi$ and $\psi$ are $2$-coherent quantifier-free formulas of $\df$ is always in $\nl$. \end{theorem}
+The following theorems delineate a clear barrier between tractability and intractability for quantifier-free dependence logic formulas. \begin{theorem}[\cite{kontinenj13}] The model checking problem for the formula